RaidenSkyhard/AWS-Training/Cloud Practitioner/CURSO AWS DIRECTO/cloudessentials.md

 Enables you to migrate relational databases, nonrelational databases, and other types of data stores.

 With AWS DMS, you move data between a source database and a target database.
-The source and target databases(opens in a new tab) can be of the same type or different types.
+The source and target databases can be of the same type or different types.
 During the migration, your source database remains operational, reducing downtime for any applications that rely on the database.

 Casos de uso para AWS DMS: